 |dof||≈||2 A c / m2||(D14)|

-In other words, the depth of field increases linearly with the f-stop, but decreases quadratically with the magnification.
-This explains why landscapes can be pictured with a great depth of field in landscape photography, but get a very shallow depth of field in macro photography, which can only be overcome with techniques such as focus stacking.
+In other words, the depth of field increases proportionally to the f-stop, but decreases quadratically with the magnification.
+This explains why you can easily capture a scene with a great depth of field in landscape photography, but get a very shallow depth of field in macro photography, which can only be overcome with techniques such as focus stacking.

 The depth of field also provides the basis to calculate the hyperfocal distance, which is often recommended for landscape photography.